 And this part of Middle-Earth is worth examining in greater detail, being, as far as I can see, the only part of the world where men and elves live relatively close and interact with each other on a daily basis.
 And those interactions are surprisingly tawdry: the rudimentary exchanges of basic trade and the bitter squabbles of local politics.
 You couldn’t imagine Elrond and Galadriel arguing with local merchants over the cost of wine and butter, but this, once again, marks Thranduil and the Wood-elves out.
 Still, it’s a time of peace all the same, and the Woodland Realm and Lake-town seem like civil neighbours at the very least: “Except for occasional squabbles about river-tolls they were friends with the Wood- elves.”

 The narrator’s name-drop of Gandalf, now finished with his mysterious business to the south and heading back in the direction of the company, is similar to the way in which his return was flagged to the reader in “Roast Mutton” and “Over Hill And Under Hill“, just in a more distant way.
-Tolkien obviously prefers to instil a “When is he going to turn up?” style of tension over “Is Gandalf ever coming back?”.
+Tolkien obviously prefers to instill a “When is he going to turn up?” style of tension over “Is Gandalf ever coming back?”.

 Tolkien’s descriptive flair is substituted for a geography lesson as Bilbo glimpses the Long Lake for the first time, with hobbit ignorance of large bodies of water calling to mind Frodo’s dream in “A Conspiracy Unmasked“.
-Bilbo, seemingly as a way of comforting himself with faced with such immensity, is to place the Long Lake in its correct position relative to the forest river, the river running from Erebor, and other landmarks, though Tolkien does allow himself some beautiful imagery at the end:
+Bilbo, seemingly as a way of comforting himself when faced with such immensity, is to place the Long Lake in its correct position relative to the forest river, the river running from Erebor, and other landmarks, though Tolkien does allow himself some beautiful imagery at the end:

 “…away up there, where the stars of the Wain were already twinkling, the Running River came down into the lake from Dale and with the Forest River filled with deep waters what must once have been a great deep rocky valley.
 At the southern end the doubled waters poured out again over high waterfalls and ran away hurriedly to unknown lands.
 In the still evening air the noise of the falls could be heard like a distant roar.”